| Title: | Parametric Quantile Regression Models for Bounded Data |

 Reparametrization

-gives the density, pughnx
+dughnx gives the density, pughnx gives the distribution function,

-gives the quantile function and rughnx
+qughnx gives the quantile function and rughnx generates random deviates.

 Invalid arguments will return an error message.